LukasZahradnik/PyNeuraLogic/docs/inference_engine.rst

 Finding Path Recursively
 ************************

-We can also define another rule to check a generic path from some station :code:`X` to some station :code:`Y`.
+We can also define another rule to check a generic path from a station :code:`X` to another station :code:`Y`.
-We will call this rule reachable and use recursion in its definition.
-The reachable rule is satisfactory if two stations are directly connected or station :code:`X` is connected to station :code:`Z` from which you can reach :code:`Y`.
+We will call this rule :code:`reachable` and use recursion in its definition.
+The :code:`reachable` rule is satisfied if two stations are directly connected or station :code:`X` is connected to station :code:`Z` from which you can reach :code:`Y`.

 .. code-block:: Python

     template += R.reachable(V.X, V.Y) <= R.connected(V.X, V.Y, V.L)
     template += R.reachable(V.X, V.Y) <= (R.connected(V.X, V.Z, V.L), R.reachable(V.Z, V.Y))

-Now we can ask the inference engine what stations we can reach from some station or ask more exact queries such as if two specific stations are reachable.
+Now we can ask the inference engine what stations we can reach from a station or ask more exact queries such as if two specific stations are reachable.

 .. code-block:: Python